misterorion/misterorion.com/content/posts/caddy-precompress.md

     -exec gzip --best -k {} \+
 ```

-> Disappointingly, I discovered that the `find` command does not accept Bash globbing within its parameters, and uses [Emacs-style regex](https://www.emacswiki.org/emacs/RegularExpression).
+> The `find` command does not accept Bash globbing within its parameters, and uses [Emacs-style regex](https://www.emacswiki.org/emacs/RegularExpression).
 Keep that in mind when tweaking the above for your use case.

+> \\+ is a `find` command delimiter, allowing you to chain -exec commands together. `{}` will be replaced with the file's path.

 Generally, we want to use highest level of compression for both gzip and brotli.
 This requires the most compute power up-front, but will produce the smallest files.